egel-lang/egel/README.md

 Installation
 ------------

-This interpreter is being developed on Linux/MacOS/BSD and uses libicu for Unicode support and fmt for formatting.
+This interpreter is being developed on Linux/MacOS/BSD and uses icu4c for Unicode support, fmt for formatting, and GNU lightning as a ahead-of-time backend.

-You need to have the GNU or LLVM compiler chain for C++17, the development files for libicu (65.0) and fmt (8.0), and cmake (3.13) installed.
-Most package managers will provide that for you.
+The interpreter can be compiled with a current C++ compiler and employs cmake to build.

+There are roughly two manners in which operating systems and package managers provide C++ libraries.

+1. The open source model (various Unixes and BSDs) where C++ libraries are compiled and dissimated by the operating system distributor.
+Use your package manager to install libicu, fmt, and GNU lightning.

+2. The vendor based model (MacOS and Windows) where C++ libraries are usually not provided since they are brittle to link against, and where one usually compiles these libraries from scratch and statically links them in.
+Links to the vendors are provided as git submodules in the vendor directory and, you're on your own here, you'll need to download and compile those libraries.
+There's a separate README.md in the vendor directory that should help somewhat.

+CMake files are provided for both models, select the one you want to use and rename either to `CMakeLists.txt`.

-This interpreter is made with `cmake` in the standard manner.
+After that the interpreter is made with `cmake` in the standard manner.
 Run the following commands on a Linux system.

 ```